Henrietta Moraes: Into the hippie and drug scenes in the 1960s

-Back in London in the 1970s, and in Ireland in the 1980s

-In the mid-1970s, Moraes shared a mews flat in Hanover Terrace, Regent's Park, London, with singer and actress Marianne Faithfull, an episode in both their lives that forms a key chapter in Faithfull's Memories Dreams & Reflections, published in October 2007.
-In the late 1970s and early 1980s Moraes was caretaker of Roundwood House, near Mountrath, County Laois, Ireland, which was being restored by the Irish Georgian Society.
-Many friends visited, and her friend Eric Burdon recorded Darkness Darkness there.
-Guinness heiress Caroline Blackwood discreetly paid school fees for Moraes's two children during her most untethered years, although Henrietta was not told about it.

-The last years: a sober life and her memoirs Henrietta
+The last years: a sober life and her memoir Henrietta

 She spent her final years in London.
 She started to write about her life in the book Henrietta, published by Hamish Hamilton in 1994, and was working on a follow-up at the time of her death.
 This volume of short stories and memoirs was written with the encouragement of her friend, the writer Francis Wyndham.
-She also attended a twelve-step program to learn how to live without alcohol and drugs.
 She was diagnosed with diabetes soon after becoming a keen gardener in West London.
-In her last year of life she was in a relationship with artist Maggi Hambling, who produced a posthumous volume of charcoal portraits of her.
+In her last year of life, she was in a relationship with artist Maggi Hambling, who produced a posthumous volume of charcoal portraits of her.

 Death

 Moraes died in London in 1999 at the age of 67 in her bed while on the phone to her doctor, bequeathing her long-haired dachshund dog Max to Hambling.
 She left only a handful of possessions and a large pile of unpaid bills.

 She is buried in Brompton Cemetery, London.
-Her coffin was hand-made by her friend Sir Mark Palmer.
-Other guests included Palmer's wife Catherine Tennant, the designer David Mlinaric and his wife Martha, Penny Guinness, the antiques dealer Christopher Gibbs, and her literary agent, Alexandra Pringle.
+Her coffin was hand-made by her friend Mark Palmer.
+Other guests included the designer David Mlinaric, the antiques dealer Christopher Gibbs, and her literary agent Alexandra Pringle.
 She had spent time with Palmer in the early 1970s in his "cavalcade of horse-drawn caravans" as part of an aristocratic early group of New Age travellers.